-The UCC21520, UCC21520A are flexible dual gate drivers which can be configured to fit a variety of power supply and motor drive topologies, as well as drive several types of transistors, including SiC MOSFETs.
-The UCC21520, UCC21520A have many features that allow it to integrate well with control circuitry and protect the gates it drives such as: resistor-programmable dead time (DT) control, a DISABLE pin, and under voltage lock out (UVLO) for both input and output voltages.
-The UCC21520 and the UCC21520A also hold its outputs low when the inputs are left open or when the input pulse is not wide enough.
+The UCC21520-Q1 is a flexible dual gate driver which can be configured to fit a variety of power supply and motor drive topologies, as well as drive several types of transistors, including SiC MOSFETs.
+The UCC21520-Q1 has many features that allow it to integrate well with control circuitry and protect the gates it drives such as: resistor-programmable dead time (DT) control, a DISABLE pin, and under voltage lock out (UVLO) for both input and output voltages.
+The UCC21520-Q1 also holds its outputs low when the inputs are left open or when the input pulse is not wide enough.
 The driver inputs are CMOS and TTL compatible for interfacing to digital and analog power controllers alike.
 Each channel is controlled by its respective input pins (INA and INB), allowing full and independent control of each of the outputs.

-8.2 Functional Block Diagram
+7.2 Functional Block Diagram